Sustainability in Research Seminar Series

 The Business Sustainability Collaborative hosts regular talks by distinguished visiting faculty across a broad range of sustainability-related research areas.
 Seminars are free of charge and open to NC State faculty, graduate students, and invited guests.

-Fall 2016 Sustainability in Research Seminar
+Upcoming BSC Sustainability in Research Seminars

 W. P. Carey Professor of Economics

 3:00 - 4:30pm

 “Valuing Nature: A Prerequiste for Sustainable Policy Design”.